-• Sheer panels
+Sheer panels

-Curtains' made from synthetic fibers such as nylon or polyester dry quickly, so they require only a few minutes of drying time.
+Curtains made from synthetic fibers such as nylon or polyester dry quickly, so they require only a few minutes of drying time.

 - 1. Start with a cold dryer. - 2.
+Use the lowest temperature setting on your dryer. - 3.
 Dry only two or three panels at one time.
-Sheer curtains need plenty of room to fluff, so be careful not to crowd the dryer. - 3.
+Sheer curtains need plenty of room to fluff, so be careful not to crowd the dryer. - 4.
 Remove from dryer while slightly damp.
 Do not overdry.